Shane Cockrum

-Shane Cockrum (born November 14, 1981) is an American professional stock car racing driver who has previously competed in the ARCA Racing Series from 2012 to 2015.
+Shane Cockrum (born November 13, 1981) is an American professional auto racing driver who competes in the USAC Sprint and Silver Crown Series, and has previously competed in the ARCA Racing Series from 2012 to 2015.

-Cockrum has also competed in series such as the USAC Silver Crown Series, the USAC Sprint Car National Championship, the Xtreme Outlaw Sprint Car Series, and the POWRi Lucas Oil National Midget Series.
+Cockrum has also competed in series such as the USAC Silver Crown Series, where he is a five-time winner including two-time winner of the Ted Horn 100 at the DuQuoin State Fairgrounds.
+He has visited victory lane at some of the most storied dirt tracks in America including the Illinois State Fairgrounds Springfield Mile, the Terre Haute Action Track and Williams Grove Speedway.
+He regularly competes in the USAC Sprint Car National Championship, the Xtreme Outlaw Sprint Car Series, where he was the 2022 National Champion, and the POWRi Lucas Oil National Midget Series.

 Motorsports results

 ARCA Racing Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)